 It is becoming increasingly common to see the words "without parabens" on the packaging of cosmetic products.
 But what are parabens actually?
 Parabens is a collective term for a group of certain chemical preservatives, namely the esters of 4-hydroxybenzoic acid.
 Parabens are used to extend the shelf life of cosmetic products as well as food and medicines.

-Without preservatives, cosmetic products containing water would quickly deteriorate, as fungi and bacteria feel at home in cosmetic products containing water and would multiply quickly without preservatives.
+Without preservatives, cosmetic products containing water would quickly deteriorate, as fungi and bacteria thrive in cosmetic products containing water and would multiply quickly without preservatives.
 The pathogens could pose a risk to people with a weakened immune system.
 In order to prevent a germ party in cosmetics, preservatives are needed, like bouncers.

 Parabens have a fungicidal and antimicrobial effect.
 This means they prevent the growth of potentially harmful pathogens.
 You can recognize them on the list of ingredients by the fact that they end with "paraben".
 Commonly used parabens in conventional cosmetics include methylparaben and ethylparaben.

 Parabens have been used as preservatives for decades.
-The group of parabens does not include the preservative Sodium Benzoatewhich is obtained from the sodium salt of benzoic acid.
-Just like parabens, the preservative has an anti-bacterial and anti-fungal effect.
+The preservative sodium benzoate, , which is obtained from the sodium salt of benzoic acid, does not belong to the group of parabens.
+Just like parabens, this preservative has an anti-bacterial and anti-fungal effect.
 However, sodium benzoate is also suspected of not being entirely harmless to health.

 Some other synthetic preservatives in cosmetics are: